Whether you're new to driving or have had your licence a while, understanding exactly what the codes on your driving licence mean can be tough

 All weights given include maximum authorised mass which is the weight of the vehicle or trailer including the maximum load it can safely carry when travelling on the road.

-Driving licences and cars
+Driving licence codes and cars

 Category B if you passed before 1 January 1997